• About

 Example

-Instead of going out and finding another apartment complex or hotel to manage, an investor can now select from fractionalized institutional-grade real estate offerings and effectively “outsource” all of the management, reporting, maintenance, midnight phone calls, hassles, and headaches that landlords often lament.
+Instead of finding another apartment complex or hotel to manage, an investor can now select from fractionalized institutional-grade real estate offerings and effectively “outsource” all of the management, reporting, maintenance, midnight phone calls, hassles, and headaches that landlords often lament.
 DSTs are for when an investor is ready to pass the control along to someone else but still wants the tax-favored income that comes along with owning income-producing real estate.

 DSTs are pass-through entities, and fractional owners can participate in depreciation and amortization.
 This often means that investors can shelter much of their monthly DST income from taxation, in the same way they would be were they an owner/manager.